TVs · Resale guide

 Common Scams to Watch For (India 2026)

-Water Damage from Monsoon Flooding.
-In coastal cities or areas prone to monsoon flooding, TVs might suffer water damage and then be dried and resold.
-Check the rear vents for water stains, corrosion, or a lingering musty smell.
-Water damage leads to intermittent failures that are very expensive to repair.
+Water Damage from Monsoon Flooding: Especially in coastal cities or areas prone to heavy monsoon rains, some TVs might have suffered water damage.
+Check the rear vents for any water stains, corrosion on ports, or a lingering musty smell.
+Water damage can lead to intermittent failures and is very expensive to repair.

 Seller’s Guide — How to Maximize Your Sony Bravia 55 4K Resale